-I’ve felt the heartache in not being able to return to a moment in time, and I want to come along side you to make sure those tender moments of a mother and child don’t go undocumented.
+I’ve felt the heartache in not being able to return to a moment in a photograph, and I want to come along side you to make sure those tender moments of a mother and child don’t go undocumented.

 A little more about me.